Welcome to Scribe, this little haven of peace where you can read original stories written from the heart!

 - We publish only one piece per writer per day.

 - We don’t guarantee that we will publish what you send us.
 We carefully review each submission to make sure it meets the standards we are looking for in the publication.
+Just because many of your stories have been published does not mean that we will systematically publish all future stories.

 - We will never edit your content.
 If we have comments we will send you a private note or we will try to contact you directly.